benswinney/kube-homelab-multinode/README.md

 A minimum of three nodes should be used for a Stacked Master and Etcd cluster.

+This is the default topology in kubeadm.
+A local etcd member is created automatically on control plane nodes when using kubeadm init and kubeadm join --control-plane.

 ### External Etcd with Stacked Master Topology

-An External Etcd with Stacked Master cluster is a topology where the distributed database (*Source of all truth*) provided by Etcd is external to the cluster formed by the master / control plane nodes.
+An External Etcd with Stacked Master cluster is a topology where the distributed data storage cluster (*Source of all truth*) provided by Etcd is external to the cluster formed by the master nodes.

-Similar to a Stacked Master and Etcd topology, each master node in an External Etcd with Stacked Master cluster runs an instance of the api-server, scheduler, and controller-manager.
-The api-server is exposed to worker nodes by using a load balancer (e.g. HAProxy).
+Similar to a Stacked Master and Etcd topology, each master node in an External Etcd with Stacked Master cluster runs an instance of the `kube-apiserver`, `kube-scheduler`, and `kube-controller-manager`.
+The `kube-apiserver` is exposed to worker nodes by using a load balancer (e.g. HAProxy).

-Unlike a Stacked Master and Etcd topology, the Etcd members run on separate nodes, and each Etcd node communicates with the api-server of each master node.
+Unlike a Stacked Master and Etcd topology, the Etcd members run on separate nodes, and each Etcd node communicates with the `kube-apiserver` of each master node.

 This topology decouples the master and Etcd member.
-It therefore provides a setup where losing a master / control plane instance or an Etcd member has less impact and does not affect the cluster redundancy as much as the Stacked Master and Etcd topology.
+It therefore provides a setup where losing a master instance or an Etcd member has less impact and does not affect the cluster redundancy as much as the Stacked Master and Etcd topology.

 However, this topology requires twice the number of nodes as the Stacked Master and Etcd topology.
 A minimum of three nodes for master and three nodes for Etcd are required for a cluster with this topology.